mjenior/promptpal/README.md

 # llm_api
-Python based tool for improved LLM interations using the ChatGPT API package.
+Python based tool for improved LLM interations using the OpenAI API package.

 #### VERSION = 1.2.0